phc5/next-portfolio/_posts/technology/rust-lang.md

 ### Ownership

 All programs have to manage the computer's memory.
 Some languages have automatic garbage collection while others give the developer the power to allocate and free memory as they see fit.
 Rust doesn't fit into either of these categories.
 In Rust, memory is managed through a system of ownership with a set of rules that are checked at compile time.
-With ownership comes a bit more complexity, but according to the docs, as you become more experienced, we'll be able to develop safe and efficient code.
+With ownership comes a bit more complexity, but according to the docs, as you become more experienced, we'll be able to more easily develop safe and efficient code.

 #### The Stack and Heap